 GOLDEN BC MUSEUM

-Our amazing team of paid staff include Executive Director - Colleen Palumbo and Museum Manager - Brittany Newman.
-We also have a great group of regulars and part-time volunteers are committed to helping others.
+The Golden Museum operates with one paid staff member Executive Director, Brittany Newman.
+We also have a great group of regulars and part-time volunteers who are committed to helping others.
 We take our convictions and turn them into action.

 The Golden and District Historical Society is committed to preserving, promoting, and presenting the diverse history of Golden and its surrounding neighboring communities by preserving artifacts of historical relevance to Golden and Area A; by offering stimulating exhibits and providing dynamic educational programs, by providing a resource centre and archives; and by making collections accessible and available.
 Our guiding principles are to inspire curiosity, involve our community, and share our story.

 WHAT YOU CAN EXPECT

 Located just one block off of main street in Golden BC the Golden Museum and Archives features the history of the Canadian Pacific Railways historic Swiss Guides and their families.